 - The student’s relationship with peers became more enjoyable

-- The school staff became more comfortable when teaching the student
+- The school staff became more comfortable teaching the student

 - The student’s socialization increased

-In another study, carried out by AssistiveWare and professors from the University of San Diego and the California State University at San Marcos, researchers studied Apple products (smartphones and tablets) and the benefits in regards to ACC.
+In another study, carried out by AssistiveWare and professors from the University of San Diego and the California State University at San Marcos, researchers studied Apple products (smartphones and tablets) and their benefits related to ACC.
 The following key findings were determined:

-- Up to 80% of ACC users and their families who were surveyed in the study reported improvement in independence, behavior, and overall well-being
+- Up to 80% of ACC users and their families surveyed in the study reported improvement in independence, behavior, and overall well-being

-- Apple iOS devices have been so successful with ACC that it seems to be accelerating quickly
+- Apple iOS devices have been so successful with ACC that the availability of this technology seems to be accelerating quickly

-- Many people may not be using the full functions that tablet apps can provide; further studies are needed to see the total effectiveness
+- Many people may not be using the full range of functions that tablet apps can provide; further studies are needed to see the true scope of capabilities

 The Future of Communication and Cerebral Palsy

-Whether it’s through communication boards and tablets, or non-aided ACC such as learning sign language and using distinct facial expressions, the majority of children with cerebral palsy will be able to communicate.
-As technology progresses, and even more options open up, the future of children with cerebral palsy communicating effectively has never looked brighter.
+Whether it’s through communication boards and tablets, or non-aided ACC such as sign language and using distinct facial expressions, the majority of children with cerebral palsy will be helped to communicate.
+As technology progresses, and even more options open up, the future of children with cerebral palsy has never looked brighter.